Browse by Medical Category

 Kristina received a Bachelor’s degree in Exercise Science from Pacific University in her home state of Oregon in 2008.
 While at Pacific, she developed an interest in physical therapy, and specifically Sports Medicine, as a member of the women’s basketball team.
 She then moved to Boston to pursue a doctoral degree in Physical Therapy at the MGH Institute of Health Professions, graduating in 2012.

-Kristina recently completed the MGH/Northeastern University Sports Residency program, and plans to sit for the board-certified Sports Clinical Specialist exam.
+Kristina completed the MGH/Northeastern University Sports Residency program in 2015, and is certified as a Sports Clinical Specialist through the American Physical Therapy Association.
 She has a particular interest in running injuries and athletic event coverage, as well as non-operative and post-operative rehabilitation of athletes across the lifespan.

-In her spare time, Kristina enjoys traveling and spending time with her family, as well as staying active with jogging, pilates, and basketball.
+In her spare time, Kristina enjoys traveling, camping and spending time with her family, as well as staying active with jogging, pilates, and basketball.

 Dr. Dana Hindman, a native of Old Greenwich, CT, received her doctoral degree from Boston University’s Sargent College of Health and Rehabilitation Sciences in May 2015.
 She received her undergraduate degree in Health Sciences from Boston University in 2012 and transitioned into the physical therapy program that same summer.
 During her final graduate year at BU, she created an evidence-based comprehensive post-operative ACL protocol for the competitive skier and has since lectured on this in the Boston area.